jpclark6/LEData/README.md

 ### See a working video [here.](https://youtu.be/fEUkzCr64Jk)

 It uses a protocol I made to sync the devices before every character is sent.
-The slave device waits for the light to turn on, calculates the clock speed after a few light pulses (can currently take a clock speed between 100 microseconds and about 50 milliseconds), and then synchronizes the signal before every character is read.
+The receiving device waits for the light to turn on, calculates the clock speed after a few light pulses (can currently take a clock speed down to about 50 milliseconds), and then synchronizes the signal before every character is read.
 Once the data is read it displays it on a small screen found here - https://www.adafruit.com/product/1673 .

 Data is broken down character by character to binary before being sent with light = 1 and dark = 0.
 A clock speed is entered in each time before sending data.
 It currently has a very simple GUI using the Arduino Serial Monitor.

 ## Sending Data

-Here's the main code that sends the data.
+Here's the main code snippet that sends the data.
 This is done after an initial couple bits to get the clock speed calibrated.
 The receiving device uses the initial LOW HIGH to find the rising edge for timing each character.

 ```
 void sendChar(char Byte) {